PUBLIC WARNING

 The following case studies are real life examples of the ways criminals have used bitcoin across the globe.

-As a warning, you may find some of the illicit activicy descrimed below alarming.
+As a warning, you may find some of the illicit activicy described below alarming.

 About Bitcoin